Small-scale photonic Kolmogorov-Arnold networks using standard telecom nonlinear modules: Conclusion

 \bmhead{Acknowledgements}

-This work was supported by the Engineering and Physical Sciences Research Council (EPSRC) under grant EP/Z534614/1, as part of the European Training Network on Post-Digital Computing+ (POSTDIGITAL+) funded through the Marie Sk\l{}odowska-Curie Actions Horizon Europe programme.
+LNC acknowledges the support by the Engineering and Physical Sciences Research Council (EPSRC) under grant EP/Z534614/1, as part of the European Training Network on Post-Digital Computing+ (POSTDIGITAL+) funded through the Marie Sk\l{}odowska-Curie Actions Horizon Europe programme, Europe Grant Agreement 101169118 HORIZON-MSCA-2023-DN-01-01.
+SKT acknowledges the support of the EPSRC project EP/W002868/1.
+EM acknowledges the support of the Royal Society (IF\textbackslash R2\textbackslash 25 2078) SKT and EM acknowledge the support of the UK Multidisciplinary Centre for Neuromorphic Computing (UKRI982).